Wh1ppedKreem/EZNmap/README.md

 # EZ Nmap
 ## - Written By Kareem Balable (Wh1ppedKreem)
 So far, I have compiled my knowledge of python (which I have been learning for a few months now) into this project.
+Since I have an interest in cyber security, I have found myself using nmap a lot, whether it was in CTF challenges or bug bounty programs so to make life easier I wrote this tool called EZ Nmap which is the first tool I wrote without using any copied code.

 # Description